pivotal-cf/docs-yugabyte-db/README.md

-## Pivotal Cloud Foundry Partners Template
+## YugaByte DB Enterprise for PKS

+Product name, first use on page if PKS has not yet been spelled out: YugaByte DB Enterprise for Pivotal Container Service (PKS)

+Component products:

++ YugaWare (YugaByte DB management console)
-This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).
++ YugaByte Service Broker for Pivotal Cloud Foundry (PCF)  or YugaByte Service Broker for PCF

 ### <a id='overview'></a>Overview